WORK USA FAQ

 Once in the US our American partners will be able to provide you with guidance and support to make sure you have a successful working holiday.

 You will also be added to our closed Facebook Group where you can meet and ask your fellow travellers questions.
+A great opportunity for temporary work has also become available.
+For more information, check out the link here.

 What have other people done for work?